 Have you ever sat next to someone with loose phlegm in his chest?
-It's not a comfortable experience for you as he tries to raise the gunge.
+It’s not a comfortable experience as he tries to raise the gunge!

 If he is elderly, it’s worse.
 He never seems to quite clear it: there’s always more Lung Damp Phlegm and repeated coughing gradually weakens him.